getnikola/nikola/docs/manual.rst

-By default it will use DISQUS, but you can change by setting ``COMMENT_SYSTEM`` to one of "disqus", "intensedebate", "livefyre", "moot", "facebook", "isso" or "commento"
+By default it will use DISQUS, but you can change by setting ``COMMENT_SYSTEM`` to one of "disqus", "intensedebate", "livefyre", "moot", "facebook", "isso" or "commento" It is also possible to use a comment system added by a plugin, see the `Cactus Comments plugin <https://plugins.getnikola.com/#cactuscomments>`_ for an example.

 .. sidebar:: ``COMMENT_SYSTEM_ID``